Cubeir/Vanilla-RTX/README.md

 - Related Projects:
   - **[Vanilla RTX Tuner](https://github.com/Cubeir/Vanilla-RTX-Tuner):** An installable tool that lets you adjust fog, lighting & materials in Vanilla RTX, with automated package updates and more...
   - **Vanilla RTX Opus:** Composition of both Vanilla RTX & Vanilla RTX Normals.
 (Coming along soon!)
-  - **[Chemistry RTX Extensions:](https://mcpedl.com/chemistry-rtx/)** Additional world-only packs to add ray tracing compatibility to content available under Minecraft: Education Edition toggle.
+  - **[Chemistry RTX Extensions:](https://mcpedl.com/chemistry-rtx/)** Additional world-only resource packs to add ray tracing support to the content available under Minecraft: Education Edition toggle.
   - **[Vanilla Vibrant Visuals:](https://mcpedl.com/vanilla-pbr)** A branch of Vanilla RTX for Vibrant Visuals graphics mode usable on a wider range of hardware.

 Initial goal of this project was to create a fresh Bedrock Edition equivalent of [Vanilla Normals Renewed](https://github.com/Poudingue/Vanilla-Normals-Renewed).
 This effort later evolved into Vanilla RTX Normals.